ColourboxDevelopment/video-on-demand-on-aws-foundations/README.md

 This looks for entries for the media across the multiple logs that span the project.
 Comparing a "healhty"-job to a "broken"-job makes it much easier to see where it is failing.
 ### Subtitles
-Project supports subtitle-conversions through an api-gateway which takes a subtitle and returns a converted.
+The overall subtitle flow is only party owned by this project.
+The project supports subtitle-conversions through an api-gateway which takes a subtitle and returns a converted, which is used by the API.
+The storage and use of subtitles is handled else where.
+More info can be found in the [sysadmin wiki](https://github.com/ColourboxDevelopment/sysadmin-wiki)
 ### Configuration
 * `/source/cdk/cdk.json` - has config for both production (main) and beta (development)
 * `job-settings.json` - YAMl-file with encoding configuration.
 NOTE: THIS IS NOT UPDATED WITH A NEW DEPLOY.
 YOU HAVE TO MANUALLY SWAP THE FILE FOR A NEW.